v-rajagt/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos-cp.md

 During initial setup, the Company Portal app requires you to sign in and authenticate yourself with your organization.
 Company Portal then informs you of any device settings you need to configure to meet your organization's requirements.
 For example, organizations often set minimum or maximum character password requirements that you'll be required to meet.

 After you enroll your device, Company Portal will always make sure that your device is protected according to your organization's requirements.
 For example, if you install an app from an untrusted source, Company Portal will alert you and might restrict access to your organization's resources.
 App protection policies like this one are common.
-To regain access, you'll likely need to to uninstall the untrusted app.
+To regain access, you'll likely need uninstall the untrusted app.

 If after enrollment your organization enforces a new security requirement, such as multi-factor authentication, Company Portal will notify you.
 You'll have the chance to adjust your settings so that you can continue to work from your device.